 Apart from the traditional rental services mentioned above, there are a number of other potential rental businesses to consider.

-Some examples include renting out sports equipment, apartment rentals, tools and machinery, party supplies and decorations, camping gear, or even costume rentals for special occasions.
+Some examples include renting out sports equipment, apartment rentals, tools and machinery, party supplies and decorations, audiovisual and camera, camping gear, or even costume rentals for special occasions.

 Besides identifying a niche, some challenges to consider when starting a rental business.
 First, it’s important to have a reliable inventory system to track your equipment and prevent loss or damage.
 Second, you may need insurance to protect your renters from accidents or mishaps.
 Finally, you will need to consider pricing and your area’s competitors.
 In a nutshell: